dwrobel/flatcam/README.md

 - updated translations
 - some layout changes in Edit -> Preferences such that the German translation (longer words than English) to fit correctly
+- after editing an parameter the focus is lost so the user knows that something happened

 4.06.2019